zainibeats/TrueFA/README.md

 - Merge imported accounts with existing ones
 - Secure password protection for imports/exports

+> **Note**: When importing accounts, be careful with the password entry.
+Currently, entering an incorrect password will log you out of the application.
+This is a known issue that will be fixed in an upcoming release.
+See the "Known Issues" section for more details.

 ## Technical Architecture

 ### Hybrid Crypto Implementation